microsoft/pxt/docs/cli/target.md

 ## ~ hint

-This command only works for editors that have been open sourced.
+This command only works for editors that are open sourced.

 ## ~